-Kopke works with growers in South Africa, Chile, Peru, Uruguay, Morocco, and Spain to offer our customers a full category of citrus, including wide selection of orange, mandarin, and specialty varieties.
+Kopke markets citrus from Argentina, Chile, Peru, South Africa, Spain, Uruguay, Morocco, Mexico, and Columbia to offer our customers a full category of citrus, including wide selection of orange, mandarin, and specialty varieties.

-The Minneola tangelo is a specific hybrid citrus fruit that is made by crossing the Duncan or Bowen grapefruit and the “Darcy” variety of tangerine, also called a mandarin orange.
+The Minneola tangela is a specific hybrid citrus fruit that is made by crossing the Duncan or Bowen grapefruit and the Darcy variety of tangerine, also called a mandarin orange.
 The fruit combines the sweetness of the mandarin with the tart flavors of the grapefruit, and it is highly prized for its juiciness and combination of sweet/sour flavors.

-The Cara Cara navel, or red-fleshed navel orange is an early-to-midseason navel orange believed to have developed as a cross between the Washington navel and the Brazilian Bahia navel.
-This medium sized navel is sweet and low in acid.
-The flavor is more complex than most navel varieties and has been described as evoking notes of cherry, rose petal, orange, and blackberry.
+The Cara Cara navel, or red-fleshed navel orange, is an early-mid season navel orange believed to have developed as a cross between the Washington navel and the Brazilian Bagia navel.
+This medium-sized navel is sweet and low in acid.
+The flavor is more complex than most navel varieties and has been described as evoking notes of cherry, rose petal, orange and blackberry.

 This late season Morrocan orange is sweet and juicy, with an intense citrus flavor.
 The skin has an attractive rich, golden hue making it the perfect balance of sweetness and zest.

 A cross between the Navel and Valencia oranges.
 It is a seedless fruit and is exceptionally juicy.

 The Orri is a cross between the Temple Tangor and Kinnow mandarin varieties.
 Known for its intense orange color and strong citrus aroma, this mostly seedless variety has an easy to peel, smooth skin and a well-balanced flavor profile.